ZinBhoneHtut/training-center-explorer-backend/README.md

 3. Configure MySQL Database:
     - Create a MySQL schema named `tce_db`.
     - Update `application.properties` with your MySQL username and password.
-4. Build and run the project: `./mvnw spring-boot:run`
+4. Build and run the project: `mvnw spring-boot:run`

 ## Usage